 For assistance with any scholar that may be eligible, please contact your school liaison by calling the school or the district liaison.

-If you wish to appeal the school district’s decision regarding school placement you have the right to dispute this decision following the McKinney-Vento Dispute Resolution Process.
-Below you will find helpful documents in requesting for dispute resolution:
+If you wish to appeal the school district’s decision regarding school placement, you have the right to dispute this decision following the McKinney-Vento Dispute Resolution Process.
+Below you will find helpful documents to request dispute resolution:

 This brochure explains the educational rights of children and youth experiencing homelessness and informs parents about ways in which they can support their children's education during times of mobility.
 Courtesy of the National Center for Homeless Education.

 This poster, geared towards parents and unaccompanied youth, explains who qualifies as homeless under the McKinney-Vento Homeless Assistance Act and lists the educational rights of children and youth experiencing homelessness.

 This 8½ x 11 color poster, based on the unaccompanied youth provisions of the College Cost Reduction and Access Act, alerts unaccompanied youth experiencing homelessness to contact the relevant authorities in order to receive a determination of independent student status on the Free Application for Federal Student Aid (FAFSA).

 Facilitator of Equity and McKinney Vento/ Foster Care

 Outreach Liaison for Attendance, McKinney Vento, & Native Education